sinusphi/venvipy/README.rst

 virtual environments or modifing any existing Python environment (that supports the built-in ``venv`` module) quick and easy.

-It provides a set features like a wizard, that guides the user through the creation process, a table that shows an overview over installed environments in a specific directory and a collection of context menu actions like listing detailed information about an environment and much
+It provides a set of features like a wizard, that guides the user through the creation process, a table that shows an overview over installed environments in a specific directory and a collection of context menu actions like listing detailed information about an environment and much